C191068/Ali_Khatami_Lottery/README.md

 Since we are picking some random number and we have some event driven execution <br>

-For that we need to use Chainlink Oracle <br>
+For that we need to use Chainlink Oracle since we need to get randomness from outside the blockchain <br>